ubergarm/binks/README.md

 ## Summary
 These apples and oranges toy benchmarks shouldn't be used for anything serious.
 Also, since `h2o` uses a minimum of 2x threads, it should naturally return a better result.
 Finally, running `wrk` and a server on the *same* machine will likely affect server performance.

-More experimentation is needed at this point, but this single threaded comparison of `binks` doesn't show much promise out of the gate on this hardware.
+More experimentation is needed at this point, but this single threaded comparison of `binks` isn't performing as well as I had hoped.
+I blame this lack of performance on my poor incomplete incorrect implementation of `libdill`+`dsock` and not the underlying libs.
 A similar test on an Intel i7 showed proportionally better performance for `binks`.
 Also, this toy `binks` server doesn't even handle request properly showing read socket errors.
 Performance may improve assuming the requests are properly closed etc.

 ## Conclusion
 One shouldn't draw any meaningful conclusions from this anecdotal toy benchmarking.